 - The Hannibal Lecter film series initially came to a close in 2002 with the release of the film adaptation of Red Dragon, rounding out what was, until then, a trilogy of film adaptations of Thomas Harris's trilogy of Hannibal books (Red Dragon, The Silence of the Lambs, and Hannibal in chronological order) all helmed by Anthony Hopkins portraying the eponymous character, Hannibal Lector.
 Then Dino De Laurentiis (who owned the film rights to the books) announced he was producing a prequel/origin film, and told Harris that if he didn't write a book for the film to be based on, he would produce it anyway without Harris's involvement.
 Harris complied, and the results were the 2006 book Hannibal Rising and a 2007 film adaptation of it.
 The book received a mixed reaction, while the movie received a negative critical reception and (unlike the previous three films) was a box office disappointment, dissuading Harris from further continuing the Hannibal book series (and by extension the film franchise as well).
 The series as a whole was dead in the water until Hannibal, a Continuity Reboot television series made without Harris's involvement.
 Despite being well-received by reviewers and fans of the series, the show was axed by NBC for unsatisfactory ratings, putting the series into the ground once again.

 - The Hellraiser franchise is an odd case.
 Hellraiser: Bloodline was the last theatrical release in the series before it became a Franchise Zombie of straight-to-video Dolled-Up Installments, but it was better received critically than Hellraiser III: Hell on Earth, which most fans agree derailed the whole series.
 In addition, thanks to its lack of a budget and its poor replacement of Doug Bradley's performance as Pinhead, Hellraiser: Revelations locked this franchise in the Lament Configuration for seven years.
 Another sequel, Hellraiser: Judgment, popped up Direct-to-Video in 2018 and got a better response than Revelations though not by much.

 - With the exception of a few direct-to-video films, The Mummy franchise laid dormant through most of the 2000s.
 That changed in 2008 with the release of The Mummy: Tomb of the Dragon Emperor, an attempt at reviving the franchise with a new director and a mostly new cast.
-Although there were plans in place to continue the film series well beyond that movie, Dragon Emperor pretty much killed off any remaining interest that the public had in the franchise.
+Although there were plans in place to continue the film series well beyond that movie, Dragon Emperor killed off any remaining interest that the public had in the franchise.
 A Darker and Edgier reboot in 2017, starring Tom Cruise, tried to bring the franchise back into the public consciousness to start Universal's long-mooted horror cinematic universe, but it instead received worse reviews and flopped in the United States, possibly killing the franchise for good.